The Arrival Indicators Project aims to ease navigation and reinforce key destinations in central Geelong.

-- Yarra Street, between Little Malop and Ryrie streets from June to September 2021
+- Yarra Street, between Little Malop Street and Ryrie Street

 Streetscape upgrades include delivering more trees and ground cover planting, public art and/or integrated signage, kerb extensions, safer public lighting, road line-marking, and banner poles.
 The project will make it easier for pedestrians of all abilities to move around the streets, which in turn will support surrounding businesses.

-The $382.48 million Geelong City Deal is a 10-year partnership between the three levels of government to secure the economic success of Geelong and its people.
-The Geelong City Deal will support the revitalisation of Central Geelong and the region’s continued economic diversification, with particular focus on unlocking the significant economic potential of the visitor economy of the Great Ocean Road region”.
+The $500 million Geelong City Deal is a 10-year partnership between the three levels of government to secure the economic success of Geelong and its people.
+The Geelong City Deal will support the revitalisation of central Geelong and the region’s continued economic diversification, with particular focus on unlocking the significant economic potential of the visitor economy of the Great Ocean Road region.

 The Arrival Indicators Project streetscape improvements works on Bellerine Street (Little Malop Street intersection) that began in July are now complete.

 The upgrades include a wombat crossing and pedestrian pause points with seating.
 Sculptures will also feature at the intersection in the coming months, the sculptures will be interchanged as a part of a City of Greater Geelong relocatable public art project.
 While we are waiting for the sculptures to be placed, a cover for the sculpture base will be installed.
 The sculpture cover will feature the words ‘Baal murran’ meaning ‘welcome’ in Wadawurrung Traditional Owner language.

 The garden areas have been developed based on a City of Melbourne pilot project called Woody Meadow.
 The project provides guidelines to create diverse flowering landscapes.